UBC-Solar/firmware_v3/tools/t_programs/sendRTC/README.md

 2. Configuring CAN bus and logging parameters.

 ### For programming using the TRX IDE
 The TRX IDE is an IDE that is downloaded when you install the Kvaser [CANlib SDK](https://kvaser.com/developer/canlib-sdk/) from their website.
-To use it I recommend using this ~1h youtube course.
+To use it I recommend watching this ~1h youtube course.
 There are multiple parts.
 Here is the [first video](https://www.youtube.com/watch?v=j3DidYWQ_TQ).

-The purpose of using this IDE as opposed to VSCode is to make compiling the t program easier (although they mention a CLI way to compile.
-This did not work for me, however) and connecting to the Kvaser memorator for testing.
+The purpose of using this IDE as opposed to VSCode is to make compiling the t program easier (although they mention a CLI way to compile, this did not work for me), and to connect to the Kvaser memorator for testing.

 The typical workflow goes as follows
 1. Idea for adding a software feature on the Kvaser Memorator (lets say sending out a CAN message)